Hypervisor development for security analysis

 You need to have the following hardware and software:

-• The host machines with the Intel processors, SSD, 8GB+ RAM, and 50GB+ of free storage space
+• The host machines with the Intel processors, SSD, 8GB+ RAM and 50GB+ of free storage space

 • For Windows users

-• Windows 10 build 22631 (a.k.a.
-22H2)+ without Virtualization-base Security (VBS) enabled
+• Windows 11 without Virtualization-based Security (VBS)

 • Ubuntu 22.04+ on WSL version 1